 What is a Keylogger?

-A keylogger is a type of malware that records all keystrokes that a user types on their computer.
+A keylogger, or keystroke logger, is a type of malware that records all keystrokes that a user types on their computer.
 A keylogger can also be a hardware device, connected somewhere between a keyboard and a computer.
 Keyloggers can record all sorts of personal information, such as user names, passwords, credit card numbers, and personal documents such as emails and reports.
 Keyloggers can be useful to obtain information that can be later used to access a user's online accounts, or for espionage.

 Example: Spyware called OSX/Dockster.A included a keylogger component that recorded an affected user's typing.